SherryLabs/sherry-sdk/docs/docs/api-reference/action-types/blockchain-actions.md

       type: 'number',
       required: true,
       min: 0.000001,
-      description: 'Amount of USDC to approve for spending' }
+      description: 'Amount of USDC to approve for spending', },
-  ]
+  ],
 };
 ```